-Rejected health insurance claims can quickly get frustrating and stressful.
-It takes a massive financial toll on you and your family if your insurance refuses to cover an expense.
+Rejected health insurance claims are frustrating and stressful.
+It takes a massive financial toll on you and your family when your insurance refuses to cover a medical expense.
 Thankfully, you can appeal the claim, and even have legal options for you if your claim is rejected.
-A claim, procedure, prescription, or test can be denied for a number of reasons.
-Here’s what our experts recommend if you have a rejected health insurance claim.

 First, find out if the claim was denied or rejected.
 Rejected claims don’t need to be appealed.
 A rejection means that the claim has been filed with incorrect information, or a mistake was made by a claims agent.
 If you have a rejected claim, all you need to do is resubmit the claim with the correct information.
 When revisiting your claim, look out for:

 - Any incomplete or incorrect information or misspellings.

 - Whether or not your health insurance plan covers the claim.

 - If you’re still within your insurance limits.

 - Claims with a healthcare professionals outside your network or that need a referral.